Haaju000/Report-OJT/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

-**1. Working Environment**
+**1. Working environment**
 The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+FCJ members are always ready to support me when I have difficulties, even outside of working hours.
+The working space is neat and comfortable, helping me concentrate better.
+However, I think we can add some more exchange sessions or team bonding sessions so that everyone can understand each other better.

-**2. Support from Mentor / Team Admin**
+**2. Mentor / admin team support**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentor guides very detailedly, explains clearly when I do not understand and always encourages me to ask questions.
+The admin team supports procedures, documents and creates favorable conditions for me to work.
+I appreciate that the mentor allows me to try and solve problems myself instead of just giving answers.

-**3. Relevance of Work to Academic Major**
+**3. Matching work and major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The work I am assigned is suitable for the knowledge I have learned at school, at the same time expanding new areas that I have never been exposed to.
+Thanks to that, I not only consolidated my basic knowledge but also learned practical skills.

-**4. Learning & Skill Development Opportunities**
+**4. Opportunity to learn & develop skills**
 During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+The mentor also shared many practical experiences to help me better orient my career.

-**5. Company Culture & Team Spirit**
+**5. Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture is very positive: everyone respects each other, works seriously but still has fun.
+When there is an urgent project, everyone tries together, supports regardless of position.
+This helps me feel like I am part of the team, even though I am just an intern.

-**6. Internship Policies / Benefits**
+**6. Internship policies / benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company has and creates conditions for flexible time when needed.
+In addition, being able to participate in internal training sessions is a big plus.

----

-### Additional Questions
+### Other things
-- What did you find **most satisfying** during your internship?
-- What do you think the company **should improve** for future interns?
+- What I was most satisfied with during my internship was the dedicated support of the mentor/admin team, always there to answer questions when members needed support
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If I recommend it to my friends, I would advise them to intern here because

----

-### Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
-- Any other comments (free sharing):
+  + There is a highly qualified admin team
+  + Opportunity to learn new skills on AWS
+  + Increase teamwork ability, communication ability in a corporate environment